 Dropping down to the bottom of the squat too quickly is perhaps one of the major reasons why some people can’t progress to heavier squats – they lose most the tension required to ascend out of the squat.
 To maintain tension and control, slow down your descent.
 Remember – you need all of that tension to get through the second part of the motion.

-As you go start to descend, your butt should be the first thing to go out.
-Then, as you progress to the bottom, your legs should spread outward.
+As you go start to descend, your backside should be the first thing to go out.
+Then, as you progress to the bottom, your legs (knees) should spread outward.
 This is incredibly important for preventing knee injury caused by the knees going past the toes.

 Once you’ve reached the bottom, reverse your direction immediately and forcefully drive upwards by driving your shoulders up through the bar, elbows aligned under it.
 Also, try to pull your back up as hard as possible during the ascent.

 It might seem hard to keep all these things in mind, but once you try to incorporate them into your squatting routine, you’ll notice immediate benefits.
 Be persistent and don’t give up – only a few other things are more enviable than a picture-perfect squat with an admirable amount of weight.